|Environmental Appeals Judges, Board Counsel and Staff

 Judge Ward earned her Juris Doctor degree, magna cum laude, from Harvard Law School, and Bachelor of Science Degree in Mineral Economics with Highest Honors from the Pennsylvania State University.

-Counsel to the Board: Currently seven experienced attorneys serve as counsel to the Board: Nivea Berrios, Jonathan J. Fleuchaus, Susan E. Gardinier, David R. Heckler, Ammie Roseman-Orr, Michelle A. Wenisch, and Stephanie Yu.
+Counsel to the Board: Currently eight experienced attorneys serve as counsel to the Board: Nivea Berrios, Catherine Malinin Dunn, Jonathan J. Fleuchaus, Susan E. Gardinier, David R. Heckler, Ammie Roseman-Orr, Michelle A. Wenisch, and Eric Wilber.
 Counsel assist the Board in reviewing the administrative record, analyzing applicable law and Agency policy, and preparing formal written opinions.
 They are available to answer questions from litigants and the general public about the appeals process.

 Administrative Staff: Clerk of the Board, Eurika Durr; Secretary, Annette Duncan.